Year after year, market data shows merit-based salary increases have a negligible impact upon employee performance.

 As noted in our 2019 Global Performance Management Study, the practice of tying compensation directly to specific objectives motivates employees by demonstrating how their own contributions feed in to the company’s overarching goals.

-Not only do performance-based bonuses cultivate a highly motivated workforce, they also free companies from the burden of additional expenses tied to salary increases, such as 401k match contributions.
+Not only do performance-based bonuses cultivate a highly motivated workforce, they also free companies from the burden of additional expenses tied to salary increases, such as retirement plan contributions.

 What’s the optimal bonus target when determining the level of compensation?